onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/auto-cleaning.md

 ## REST API

-All operations presented in the GUI can also be performed using the REST API.
+All operations related to auto-cleaning can be performed using the REST API.
-Links to the documentation are presented below.
+Please refer to the linked API documentation for detailed information and examples.

 | Request                                 | Link to API |
 |---------------------------------------- |-------------|